 3 hours.
-An analysis of the postmodern, multicultural context and its impact on Christian identity and ministry.
-This course examines postmodernism and its usefulness in understanding the roles of leadership in the church.
+An analysis of leadership and the contextual factors that influence Christian identity and ministry.
+This course examines current cultural dynamics and their usefulness in understanding the roles of leadership and ministry.
 Students will consider the historical precedents of the church's response to major cultural shifts, as well as the practical roles of ecclesiology and theology in the formation of leadership styles and models.

-DMIN 532 Developing a Healthy Church
+DMIN 532 Developing a Thriving Community

 2 hours.
-This course presents the dynamics involved in a congregation's spiritual and emotional health.
-It explores what it means for the church to be healthy and analyzes specific strategies by which to actualize a congregation's optimal health and growth.
-Particular attention will be given to the essential qualities of healthy churches and how these qualities can be instantiated in one's own ministry setting.
+This course presents the dynamics involved in a community's spiritual and emotional health.
+It explores what it means for a ministry organization to be healthy and analyzes specific strategies by which to promote its optimal functioning.
+Particular attention will be given to the essential qualities of vibrant communities.